rdbc-io/rdbc/rdbc-doc/docs/scala/general_concepts.md

 !!! warning
     rdbc project and this documentation is still a work in progress.
     It's not ready yet for production use.

+## Asynchronous processing

+TODO.

+## SQL focus

+TODO.

+## Thread safety

+rdbc API requires that its implementations must be thread-safe.
+You are free to share class instances among threads, even those that are mutable.

+## Null safety

+TODO.

+## Setting maximum execution time

+TODO.